codatio/codat-docs/blog/240305-xero-bankstatement-report.md

 Unless the Xero required steps outlined below are completed:
 - The `Balance` field within the `Bank Accounts` data type won't be populated for Xero connections.
-- The `Bank Transactions` data type won't be populated for Xero connections.
+- `Bank Transactions` datasets will fail with a fetch error for Xero connections.

 ## Action required